SNHU-CS/CS-330/module02/mod2_tutorials.md

     glVertexAttribPointer(1, floatsPerColor, GL_FLOAT, GL_FALSE, stride, (char*)(sizeof(float) * floatsPerVertex));
     glEnableVertexAttribArray(1);

-Also, note that we have also changed the call to `glVertexAttribPointer` associated with attribute `0`, since now we need to provide a stride value different than zero (to account for the seven floats that are required to store the data for each vertex: three floats for the location, and four for the color).
+We have also changed the call to `glVertexAttribPointer` associated with attribute `0`, since now we need to provide a stride value different than zero (to account for the seven floats that are required to store the data for each vertex: three floats for the location, and four for the color).

     // Strides between vertex coordinates is 6 (x, y, r, g, b, a).
 A tightly packed stride is 0.
     GLint vertexStride =  sizeof(float) * 6;// The number of floats before each